"The struggle to get to d top": Growing trend of streaming farms among artistes

-Repercussions of the Growing Trend of Streaming Farms in Nigerian Music Industry
+Stream Farms: Repercussions of the Growing Trend in the Nigerian Music Industry

 - The heated exchange between BNXN 'Buju' and Ruger in 2022 brought up allegations about the use of streaming farms in the Nigerian music industry